U.S. diplomat's wife pleads guilty over fatal UK car crash | Law-Order

 U.S. diplomat's wife pleads guilty over fatal UK car crash

+Appearing at London's Old Bailey court by videolink, Sacoolas denied causing death by dangerous driving but admitted the less serious charge.
+Prosecutor Duncan Atkinson said after consideration at the "very highest level" and in close consultation with Dunn's family, the decision had been taken not to proceed to trial.

-Anne Sacoolas, the wife of a U.S. diplomat, pleaded guilty on Thursday to causing death by careless driving of a teenager in a fatal crash in England in 2019, with British prosecutors saying they would not pursue a more serious charge against her.
+Anne Sacoolas, the wife of a U.S. diplomat, pleaded guilty on Thursday to causing death of a teenager by driving carelessly in a fatal crash in England three years ago, with prosecutors saying they would not pursue a more serious charge against her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)